miyako/tree-sitter-fourd/README.md

 **Epistemic note.** Sections marked **[verified]** are confirmed against 4D's official documentation or blog.
 Sections marked **[reported]** come from a 4D developer's direct knowledge.
 Sections marked **[unverified]** are inferred and should be confirmed against a real 21 R4 install before you rely on them.
+Sections marked **[corpus]** are demonstrated by production `.4dm` source that the parser is tested against — the strongest evidence of the three, since it shows what 4D actually accepts rather than what the documentation says.
 This distinction is kept deliberately visible; several early design decisions in this project were wrong because an assumption went unmarked.